Welcome to our grammar lesson about the Spanish verb gustar.

 We can add Block 1 if we want to emphasize the person:

 A mí me gusta el kétchup.

-For example, in the following conversation, after mentioning the verb “gustar” once, the 2 people continue the conversation using only Blocks 1:
+For example, in the following exchange, after saying “gustar” once, these people continue the conversation using only Blocks 1:

 Ketchup is pleasing to me, and to you?